MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/configure-managed-network.md

 ### Scenario: Curated by Azure AI

-These models involve dynamic installation of dependencies at runtime, and reequire outbound _FQDN_ rules to allow traffic to the following hosts:
+These models involve dynamic installation of dependencies at runtime, and require outbound _FQDN_ rules to allow traffic to the following hosts:

 *.anaconda.org
 *.anaconda.com